-Let’s say you are the social media manager of a widely popular brand.
-Your new product seems like a big hit on the market, and the management asks you to make a presentation about the online reputation of this new product.
-Well, you have two options in this case.
-You either start reading all the 3000 articles, posts and comments published about it and forget sleeping for a couple days, or you can be smarter than that.
-If you accept the help of Neticle, all you have to do is add the name of the product into the system, wait a couple hours, and get the necessary media analysis results shown on easy-to-understand graphs and charts.
-The Neticle dashboard will show you how many positive or negative texts is found, what the most connecting topics, names, brands, emotions or locations are and many more!
+Let’s say you are the social media manager of a well-known brand.
+Your new product seems a big hit on the market, and the management asks you to make a presentation about the online perception of this new product.
+Well, you have two options.
+You either start reading all 3000 articles, posts and comments published about it and give up sleep for a couple days.
+Or you can be smarter than that.
+If you accept the help of a social listening tool, all you have to do is run an analysis on the name of the product, wait a couple hours and get the results shown on its easy-to-understand graphs and charts.
+The dashboard will reveal how many positive or negative texts are found, what the related topics, names, brands, emotions or locations are and much more!

-Even the social listening expression says itself: listen to your audience – because they listen to each other, too!
+As the expression ‘social listening’ itself says: listen to your audience!
+Because people in the audience listen to each other, too.

-Today’s typical consumer doesn’t believe in advertisements or promotions but they really know the advance of the internet freedom.
-They listen to other people’s opinion as well as they are not afraid to publish theirs.
-It has always been clear that the most successful companies were the ones who let themselves be guided by the audience.
+Today’s typical consumer doesn’t believe in advertisements or promotions.
+However, people are truly aware of the advantages of internet freedom.
+They listen to other people’s opinions while they are not afraid to publish theirs, either.
+It’s been clear that the most successful companies are the ones who let themselves be guided by their customers.
 And guess what: hearing what they want has never been easier in the era of social listening.
-Plus, knowing every relevant opinion will help you to always be one step ahead of your customers and to know what they want before they realized they want it.
-All you have to do is focus on campaign and strategy planning.
+Being aware of every relevant opinion helps you to be one step ahead of your customers.
+You will know what they want even before they realise they want it.
+Once analysing their opinion isn't a burden anymore, all you'll have to do is focus on campaign and strategy planning.

 New level of media monitoring